TwiN/gatus/README.md

 While this behavior wouldn't generally be harmful, conditions using the `[RESPONSE_TIME]` placeholder could be impacted by the evaluation of multiple services at the same time, therefore, the default value for this parameter is `false`.

-There are two main reasons why you might want to disable the monitoring lock:
+There are three main reasons why you might want to disable the monitoring lock:
 - You're using Gatus for load testing (each services are periodically evaluated on a different goroutine, so technically, if you create 100 services with a 1 seconds interval, Gatus will send 100 requests per second)
 - You have a _lot_ of services to monitor